nikzei/ai-gov-service-metrics/README.md

 # AI Government Service Metrics

-A sandbox space for exploring how state government programs can monitor and implement generative AI applications in their workflows.
+A sandbox space for exploring new ways for state government programs can monitor new automations in their workflows.

 ## 🎯 Project Goals